usnistgov/800-63-3/sp800-63-3/definitions.md

 See *Digital Authentication*.

 #### Enrollment
-The process through which an applicant applies to become a subscriber of a CSP and an RA validates the identity of the applicant on behalf of the CSP.
+The process through which an applicant applies to become a subscriber of a CSP and the CSP validates the identity of the applicant.

 #### Entropy
 A measure of the amount of uncertainty that an attacker faces to determine the value of a secret.
 Entropy is usually stated in bits.
 A value having *n* bits of entropy has the same degree of uncertainty as a uniformly-distributed *n*-bit random value.